MadKudu/hookspot/README.md

 # What it does

 Hookspot is an open-source service that provides an end-point (ie. webhook) that updates your Hubspot lead profiles with a random number.
+This number can then be used to test different campaigns and workflows in Hubspot.

 Here is how it works:
 1. You create a [contact workflow](https://knowledge.hubspot.com/articles/kcs_article/workflows/how-do-i-use-webhooks-with-hubspot-workflows) in Hubspot that calls this webhook when a lead is created.